-We’ve rented a shovel at the Information office where we were staying and walked over to Hot Water Beach for some fun activities!
+We rented a shovel at the Information office where we were staying and walked over to Hot Water Beach for a fun time!

-Manned with a shovel, we’re walking on Hot Water Beach
+Manned with a shovel and ready to explore Hot Water Beach

-After trying and testing the sand, we’ve (hopefully) found the right spot and started to dig a hole in the sand … one big enough for the four of us!
+After trying and testing the sand, we (hopefully) found the right spot and started to dig a hole in the sand … one big enough for the four of us!

 Now the digging starts …

-I must admit … we could have gone through as engineers … because we were able to create a monster hole with walls high enough to not let any cold sea water in!
+I must admit … we could have gone through as top engineers, because we were able to create a monster hole with walls high enough to not let any cold sea water in!

-Our hole is getting form and we are ready to settle into the hot water!
+Our hole is starting to get shape and we are ready to settle into the hot water

-When you do get too hot in your little pool – and you are brave enough to face the cold sea water – you can walk a few steps to cool off in the waves … which Berto has done a couple of times!
+When you get too hot in your little pool – and you are brave enough to face the cold sea water – you can walk the few steps to cool off in the cold waves … which Berto has done a couple of times!

 Berto on his way to cool off in the cold sea water

-It was amazing to see so many people on the beach … not tanning, but enjoying the hot water pools!
+It was amazing to see so many people on the beach … not for sunbathing, but rather to enjoy the hot water pools!

-Hot Water Beach is fun family and friends time!
+Hot Water Beach is a fun place for family and friends

-We sat until very late in our pool … that was until high tide came in and the cold sea water destroyed our hot pool’s walls!
+We sat until very late in our pool … until high tide came in and the cold sea water destroyed our hot pool’s walls!

-Steam rising from our pool … with the cold sea water a few meters away!
+Steam rising from our pool … with the cold sea water just a few meters away

-We’ve enjoyed all the new things we’ve seen for the first time and ended the day with a nice bottle of red wine at our cabin.
+We enjoyed all the new things we saw for the first time and concluded the day with a nice bottle of red wine at our cabin.
 This was the perfect ending to a great day of exploring!

 Tomorrow, we are returning back home.
 But on our way, we will explore more of the Coromandel.